Lead From the Front: Inspiring Followers

 In a study conducted by the Leadership and Organization Development Model they studied the culture of a department lacking morale and work ethic.
 They found that “Randy’s (the new manager) goals were to exhibit and show enthusiasm for the mission of the department” (Schraeder, Tears, and Jordan, 2005, p.
 499).
 Effectiveness of this was measured by the amount of requesting to work in his department.
 There were more individuals requesting transfer than available positions.

 In context Randy, by setting the example was leading followers to come to him.
 These followers felt the need to allow Randy to inspire them based upon the motivation in his department and the best credit cards deserved.
 Additionally they showed that “rating from the students improved in eight of the ten rating areas and the senior leadership publicly highlights the excellence in the department” (p.
 501).
 It also helps to keep current with tech news for your company.

 Randy in coming into the department was leading through his goals, vision, and communication to inspire followers.
 This along with continuous communication of his vision and goal, was leading from the front with the purpose to inspire and this can make it easier to have credit cards approved.
 Results speak for themselves, and in this case leading from the front provided the power to inspire followers to perform better and improving.
+You can also join this Extended DISC Certification for your personal development training.
+If you want to learn about the entrepreneur industry, I recommend Lee Rosen, CEO of healthy bees business.
 To inspire others by showing them what to do, is leading others to follow.

 Keywords: Leading, Inspire, Followers